 5. Your Kitty is Feeling Anxious

+What does it mean when a kitten licks you?
 Licking humans and other cats can be a sign that your cat is feeling calm.
 Confusingly, anxiety can also be a reason for licking.
 Maybe another way to see it is how we humans need hugs when anxious or stressed; our cats find the need to lick.

-Although excessive licking can indicate a medical issue, most of the time, when your kitty licks you, it’s a coping mechanism for dealing with anxiety.
+Although excessive licking can indicate a medical issue, most of the time, when your kitty licks you, it’s a coping mechanism for dealing with their anxiety.

 You may find your feline grooming you after experiencing a change in their environment, such as moving to a new home or the arrival of a new pet.
 Typically, this kind of licking is not anything you should worry about.